tooevangelist/paysuper-docs/content/docs/payments/_index.md

 {{< figure src="/images/products-dark-form.png">}}

-**PaySuper Checkout supports:**
+**PaySuper Checkout features:**

-- Payment methods: Credit cards, JCB, China UnionPay, Bitcoin payments, Alipay, QIWI, Bank Wire Transfers.
+- **Payment methods:** Credit cards, JCB, China UnionPay, Bitcoin payments, Alipay, QIWI, Bank Wire Transfers.
-- Payment types: Simple Checkout, Keys Checkout.
+- **Payment types:** Simple Checkout, Keys Checkout.
-- Authentication: Dynamic 3D Secure (ready for Strong Customer Authentication).
+- **Authentication:** Dynamic 3D Secure (ready for Strong Customer Authentication).
-- Localization: Localized for 2 languages with 10 more translations coming soon.
+- **Localization:** Localized for 2 languages with 10 more translations coming soon.
-- Email receipts: Automatic email receipts to your customers.
+- **Email receipts:** Automatic email receipts to your customers.
-- Automated Calculations: Automatically calculates the taxes and VAT due on your orders.
+- **Automated calculations:** Automatically calculates the taxes and VAT due on your orders.
-- Conversion-optimized: Provides a single-page layout so the user focused to enter private information and an order on that one page.
+- **Conversion-optimized:** Provides a single-page layout so the user focused to enter private information and an order on that one page.

 ***